amzn/amazon-hub-support/in-store/us/index.md

 ## How the service works
 ### Driver Delivery
 A driver will arrive at your store to deliver parcels for Amazon customers who choose you as a pickup location.
 When the driver hands you the parcel, you need to scan each parcel label.
 Please scan delivered parcels as soon as possible.
 Your scan triggers the customer notification.
-The customer has 7 days to pickup the parcel.
+The customer has 14 days to pickup the parcel.

 #### What do I do?
 Please test the following steps on the Amazon app below:
 1. Select “Driver delivery” from the home screen and choose Amazon.
 1. Please scan parcels as soon as possible after delivery.
 Click on "Scan deliveries now".
-1. Scan all parcels by placing each parcel label in the scan frame.
-Test it by clicking on the scan frame below.
-You can check if the parcels are scanned if they have a blue checkbox.
-If you are done click once again on the scan frame.
+1.
 1. Store parcels in a secure and organized place to ensure easy retrieval when the customer arrives.

 #### What if I am busy?